SreytouchLang/music-apps/README.md

-# Music - Stream, Download, and Discover Music for Free
+# Music-App (SwiftUI) - Stream, Download, and Discover Music for Free
 ## Official repository for the Music app